-- difficulties and costs associated with complying with a wide variety of complex laws, treaties, regulations and compliance requirements; - fluctuations in foreign currency exchange rates;

-- restrictions on, or difficulties and costs associated with, the repatriation of cash from foreign countries to the United States; - earnings and cash flows that may be subject to tax withholding requirements or the imposition of tariffs; - political and economic instability, trade conflict and international hostilities; - unexpected changes in political or regulatory environments; - differing employment practices, labor compliance and costs associated with a global workforce; - exchange controls or other restrictions; - import and export restrictions and other trade barriers; - difficulties in maintaining overseas subsidiaries and international operations; and - difficulties in obtaining approval for significant transactions.
+- difficulties and costs associated with complying with a wide variety of complex laws, treaties, regulations and compliance requirements; - fluctuations in foreign currency exchange rates; - restrictions on, or difficulties and costs associated with, the repatriation of cash from foreign countries to the United States; - earnings and cash flows that may be subject to tax withholding requirements or the imposition of tariffs; - political and economic instability, trade conflict and international hostilities; - unexpected changes in political or regulatory environments; - differing employment practices, labor compliance and costs associated with a global workforce; - exchange controls or other restrictions; - import and export restrictions and other trade barriers; - difficulties in maintaining overseas subsidiaries and international operations; and - difficulties in obtaining approval for significant transactions.

 Any one or more of the above factors may adversely affect our international operations and could significantly affect our business, financial condition, results of operations and cash flows.
 The results of our operations will be dependent to a large extent upon the global economy.
-Geopolitical factors such as terrorist activities, armed conflict (such as the current Russia/Ukraine conflict) or global health conditions that adversely affect the global economy may adversely affect our business, financial condition and results of operations.
+Geopolitical factors such as terrorist activities, wars, foreign invasion or armed conflict (such as the current Russia/Ukraine conflict and the Israel-Hamas war), tariffs, trade disputes, local or global recessions, diplomatic or economic tensions (such as the tension between China and Taiwan), long-term environmental risks, climate change, or global health conditions that adversely affect the global economy may adversely affect our business, financial condition and results of operations.